 If you are getting ready to buy or sell a home, you’ll want to do your homework.
+Not all homes are the same, new construction, foreclosure, short sale, or traditional sales, they’re all different.
 A SWOT analysis (which stands for Strengths, Weaknesses, Opportunities, and Threats) is an analytical framework by which businesses and people plan for the future and make smart decisions.
 This strategic business practice is an amazing tool to use when you are trying to understand how to buy or sell a home like an expert.
 It allows buyers to identify key areas of concern or positive aspects of a potential home purchase.
 Using this method during your home shopping process can help you avoid pitfalls and maximize the potential of your home buying dollars.

 4 Tips on How to Buy and Sell Houses